davidmytton/home/content/sustainable-computing.md

   already know the topic, but a great intro to the current state of things.
 - [**Hot Carbon 2022**](https://hotcarbon.org/): A conference/workshop all about
   sustainable computing, with videos and papers for most of the talks.
+- [**Open Sustainable Technology**](https://opensustain.tech): A list of open tech projects, libraries, data, tools, and other useful things.
 - [**Principles of Green Software Engineering**](https://principles.green/): A set of principles for software engineers to keep in mind when writing software to try and reduce its environmental impact (which usually means carbon, but